-ISEE generally does not cover ground transportation and meals not provided during the Institutes (breakfasts and some dinners).
+ISEE generally does not cover ground transportation and meals.
 ISEE also asks that participants try to find institutional or other funds for transportation and lodging at Design Institutes, and encourages participants to find creative solutions, such as staying with a local participant.